-Are you running yourself ragged joining every activity you can so you can fit the definition of a well-rounded student and boost your chances of getting accepted into a good college?
+Are you running yourself ragged joining every activity you can so you can round yourself out and fit the definition of a well-rounded student to boost your chances of getting accepted into a good college?

 The Well-Rounded Student Myth